jerbid/MoodyCity/README.txt

 	1. Create a new 3D scene and import/create map model
 	2. Add Player.tscn from res://player_car/scenes/
 	3. Add 20 or more coolant.tscn from res://objects/ (will be dynamically adjusted in the future)
-	4. Save scene in res://maps/ folder
+	4. [IMPORTANT] Save scene in res://maps/ folder
 	5. You're done!
-Everything else is handled by the existing code.
+The main menu will detect the new level in the /maps folder and add it to the level screen.

 Build instructions:
 	1. Clone or download this repository
 	2. Open in Godot 4.x (This is developed in 4.0.3 on Linux Mint 21)
 	3. Edit SAVE_PATH in res://stats_resource to use "user://" instead of "res://"
 	4. Export project, this currently has no defined export properties

+Known issues:
+	Headlight spotlights don't always work.
+This should be fixed when I add occlusion culling here soon